AmingAndrei/violence.website/content/species/flora/sangui_lilies.md

 Reproductive Characteristics

-The Sangui Lily is non-seeding, lacking any observed mechanism of seed production or dispersal, serving a critical function in the life cycle of an Ash Nymph, forming the initial developmental stage of the organism.
+The Sangui Lily is non-seeding, lacking any observed mechanism of seed production or dispersal, serving a critical function in the life cycle of an Crimson Nymph, forming the initial developmental stage of the organism.